 However, for a patient that is a potential candidate for alteplase, an attempt to control BP should be made immediately as the goal BP for initiation of intravenous (IV) alteplase is 185/110 mmHg.
 Usually, titratable short-acting intravenous hypotensive agents are recommended to avoid dropping the BP too much once the patient is at goal.
 Hypotensive agents that can be options include labetalol, nicardipine, clevidipine, hydralazine, enalaprilat.

 Unfortunately, over half of patients arrive after this time window has closed and are not eligible for thrombolysis.
-Treatment delays may result from failure to ascribe a patient's symptoms to stroke, and furthermore, the risk of harm increases with time elapsed from symptom onset.
+Treatment delays may result from failure to attribute the patient's symptoms to a stroke, and furthermore, the risk of harm increases with time elapsed from symptom onset.
 This situation could be of particular concern in ACA strokes, given their sometimes atypical presentation.

 Endovascular treatment with mechanical thrombectomy (MT) is another proven treatment modality in the management of patients with acute stroke suffering a large vessel occlusion, although treatment efficacy is highly time-dependent.
 The procedure is available in tertiary hospitals and requires a stroke team with the expertise to use timely imaging and intervention.
 One study evaluating MT in ACA stroke patients found that while recanalization rates were high, the outcomes were otherwise unsatisfactory.
 The latter was attributed to larger infarct volumes and longer times to recanalization.